 These feathered friends are motivated by wild birdseed – and with a bit of persuading, they’ll make your balcony bird feeder their cafe of choice if you want to get up close and personal.

 That’s not where the animal encounters start and stop though.
-Take the family’s sneakers out of the gym to explore the walking tracks of the Bunya Mountains National Park.
+It’s time to brush off everyone’s sneakers and explore the walking tracks of the Bunya Mountains National Park.
 There’s a walk to suit all ages and fitness levels – from toddler-sized 500m circuits up to teenager-ready 10km round trips.

 The Bunya Mountains are a living natural history museum – by age alone, this mountain ridge dates back 30 million years.